An Introduction to Design Patterns

 • Cycle The second strategy cycles between Rock, Paper, and Scissors.
 First game Rock, second game Paper, third game Scissors, fourth game Rock, fifth game Paper and so on.

-• Best The third strategies plays the hand that the opponent (Human player) just played.
+• Last The third strategies plays the hand that the opponent (Human player) just played.
 At the first round it plays PAPER.

 BONUS When the user ends the game print the game statistics (number of games won by the human player and the CPU )